anonymous3141/anonymous3141.github.io/_posts/2022-9-22-RL-Progress-Update.md

 - The thing is actually pretty smart sometimes.
 It has figured out that playing in the middle is good,  knows to cluster its tokens together and also knows to complete 4 in a row
 - But its also pretty dumb.
 It plays much worse as player 2 than player 1 (for some reason) but also lets the opponent complete 4 in a row pretty often (rather than blocking)

 But overall, I'll call this a success.
 It was great to finally see signs of intelligence after a lot of work.
+Strapping the agent to MCTS (as an aid to evaluating position) gives improved performance.

 ### Phase 2: Self-Playing